-The Statistical First Release (SFR): 'School Workforce in England: November 2016' provides the latest information at national and local level on the number and characteristics of teachers and other school staff that work in state funded schools in England.
+The Statistical Publication: 'School Workforce in England: November 2017' provides the latest information at national and local level on the number and characteristics of teachers and other school staff that work in state funded schools in England.

-The SFR summarises the information that was collected via the November 2016 School Workforce Census - the seventh running of the 'census' - and data from other sources.
+The publication summarises the information that was collected via the November 2017 School Workforce Census - the eighth running of the 'census' - and links data from other sources including the Database of Teacher Records and the Database of Qualified Teachers.

 It covers the following broad themes.

 Teacher numbers, characteristics and deployment.
-The SFR shows the time series of teacher numbers in all state funded schools in England.
-It provides various breakdowns of teacher numbers; by post held, school type and phase, gender, age, ethnicity, whether they work full/part-time, have Qualified Teacher Status or not etc. Teacher flows, turnover and retention.
-The SFR shows the number of qualified entrants to teaching (and whether they are new teachers or returners), their propensity to stay, and the numbers of qualified teachers leaving the teaching profession (e.g. through retirement or leaving early).
+This publication shows the time series of teacher numbers in all state funder schools in England.
+It provides various breakdowns of teacher numbers; be post held, school type and phase, gender, age, ethnicity, whether they workfull/part-time, have Qualified Teacher Status or not etc. Teacher flows, turnover and retention.
+This publication shows the number of qualified entrants to teaching (and whether they are new teachers or returners), their propensity to stay, and the numbers of qualified teachers leaving the teaching profession (e.g. through retirement or leaving early).
 Teacher pay.
-The SFR shows the salaries received (in £5/10 thousand bands) for all teachers and separately for classroom teachers, leadership group teachers, and head teachers.
+This publication shows the salaries received (in £5/10 thousand bands) for a teachers and separately for classroom teachers, leadership group teachers and head teachers.
 The statistics also provide an age, gender and school type/phase breakdown.
 Where appropriate, average and median salaries are provided for comparison purposes.
 Teacher qualifications and curriculum taught.
-The SFR provides information on the highest post-A-level qualification held by teachers (by teacher grade and school type/phase). • Estimates are also provided, based on a large sample of secondary schools only , which show the number of teachers by subject, teaching at Key Stage 3-5 and the relevant number of hours taught.
-The SFR also provides estimates of the number/percentage of teachers teaching each subject that have relevant post-A-level qualifications in the subject.
+This publication provides information on the highest post-A-level qualification held by teachers (by teacher grade and school type/phase).
+Estimates are also provided, based on a large sample of secondar schools only , which show the number of teachers by subject, teaching at Ke Stage 3-5 and the relevant number of hours taught.
+The publication also provides estimates of the number/percentage of teachers teaching each subject that have relevant post-A-level qualifications in the subject.
 Similar data is produced showing the number of hours taught by teachers with relevant post-A-level qualifications in the subject.
 Teacher vacancies.
-The SFR shows the number of advertised teaching posts that were either temporarily filled or still vacant in November (start of the academic year).
-It provides subject level estimates for these posts for secondary schools only.
-Teacher sickness absence.
-The SFR shows the number of teachers that have taken sickness absence in the previous year and in doing so the number of days they were absent.
+This publication shows the number of advertised teaching posts that were either temporarily filled or still vacant in November (start of the academic year).
+It provides subject level estimates for these posts for secondary schools only Teacher sickness absence.
+This publication shows the number of teachers that have taken sicknes absence in the previous year and in doing so the number of days they were absent.

 Pupil teacher ratios.
-Pupil data from the January 2017 school census is used to produce pupil teacher ratios and pupil adult ratios (teachers and all classroom-based support) for each school type/phase.
+Pupil data from the January 2018 school census is used to produce pupil teacher ratios and pupil adult ratios (teachers and all classroom-based support) for each school type/phase.
 Statistics on support staff.
 Time series data are also published which show the number of teaching assistants and school support staff employed by all state funded schools.
 This data shows the numbers by post held and has some limited characteristics data e.g. gender and ethnicity.

-The latest release updates and supersedes the previous SFR; the full series can be found on gov.uk.
+The latest release updates and supersedes the previous statistical release; the full series can be found on gov.uk.

-The census is the main source of information on the numbers, characteristics and deployment of school staff and it is used to inform policy decisions to improve the standard of education in schools.
+The school workforce census is the main source of information on the numbers, characteristics and deployment of school staff and it is used to inform policy decisions to improve the standard of education in schools.
 It is also used by other organisations interested in this subject.
-For example, data on teacher numbers, patterns of working and deployment are used as part of the annual review of teachers terms and conditions led by the Office of Manpower Economics on behalf of the School Teachers Review Body.
+For example, data on teacher numbers, patterns of working and the Office of Manpower Economics on behalf of the School Teachers Review Body.
 See here for further information.